Your Rights as a Pregnant Employee

 Under California law, most employers must provide at least three days of paid sick leave per year.
 Employees earn at last 1 hour of sick leave for every 30 hours worked.
 Employers are required to allow employees to use paid sick leave after 90 days of employment.

-If you were denied your right to take leave, or suffered discrimination or retaliation after taking leave, contact King & Siegel immediately.
+If you were denied your right to take maternity leave, or suffered discrimination or retaliation after taking leave, contact King & Siegel immediately.

 I couldn't have asked for a better law firm or attorneys.- Alma F.